semaphoreci/semaphore/docs/docs/reference/toolbox.md

 - `--parser <name>` or `-p <name>`: override the parser used.
 Defaults to "auto"
 - `--suite-prefix <name>` or `-S <name>`: add a prefix for the test suite name
 - `--trace`: provide trace logging

+The test-results CLI is open-sourced and available on [semaphoreci/test-results](https://github.com/semaphoreci/test-results).
+You can access the source code, contribute, and report issues there.

 ### Merging test results {#test-result-merge}